Special RAF Tasks and Equipment

 Next to the communication gear, several C1s also incorporated fittings and connections to enable fitment of role equipment to counter infra red missile attacks.
 There were two options:

 Both systems featured two pods, mounted below the engine pods, that contained the transmitters.
 Related equipment was installed within the fuselage, in the rear cargo hold which led to a restriction on baggage carried in this hold.
 The transmitters could be mounted or removed depending on need.
 The mounting points and internal connections remained on the aircraft.
 It wasn't until I started comparing photos that I noticed that these mounting points were on XV105, XV106 and XV108, but not on XR808.
 I don't have a complete list but the evidence suggests that XV102 and XV104 to XV108 were fitted with the necessary comms gear and mounting points.

-The inside of the aircraft was obviously also modified, and featured a VIP fit that included more legroom and roomier seats.
+The inside of the aircraft was obviously also modified and featured a VIP fit that included more legroom and roomier seats.
 This fit may have varied between flights, as not every VIP passenger had the same needs.
 For Royal flights, the RAF would fit 'Modification no. 21' which was the full interior at VVIP level.
+Apparently this included pure wool gold coloured carpets throughout.
 BOAC had a similar kit that could be used to transform an airliner into a VIP-worthy mode of transport.
 Most if not all of BOAC's VIP fittings were later used to modify G-ARVF when it was sold to the UAE government.

 Around the time of the UK's first nuclear bomb tests, Operation Grapple in March 1957, Canberras had been modified to act as sniffers, so that they could take samples of the bomb's mushroom cloud.
 The evolution of the Cold War meant that a capability to collect high altitude air samples for detection of nuclear material continued to be useful.
 The Vulcan B.2MRR version as operated by no.27 squadron, originally modified for Maritime Reconnaisance, was the next type to be tasked with this and could carry two sampling pods below its delta wing.
 Between 1973 and 1982 these Vulcans, re-designated as SR2s, carried out the sampling task.